flutter/website/src/docs/cookbook/navigation/navigate-with-arguments.md

 constructor.

-This recipe demonstrates how to pass arguments to a named route and read the arguments using `ModelRoute.of()` and `onGenerateRoute()`.
+This recipe demonstrates how to pass arguments to a named route and read the arguments using `ModelRoute.of()` and `onGenerateRoute()` using the following steps:

-## Directions

-  1. Define the arguments you need to pass
+  1. Define the arguments you need to pass.
-  2. Create a widget that extracts the arguments
+  2. Create a widget that extracts the arguments.
-  3. Register the widget in the `routes` table
+  3. Register the widget in the `routes` table.
-  4. Navigate to the widget
+  4. Navigate to the widget.

 ## 1. Define the arguments you need to pass